joshhus/blockchain-sw-25/howto/console-deploy-k8-firewall.md

 ```
 {:codeblock}

-After you save and edit the file, run the following commands to add the file to your cluster and add the policy to your project.
+After you save the file, run the following commands to add the file to your cluster and add the policy to your project.

 ```
 oc apply -f ibp-scc.yaml -n ibpinfra